TheMineWay/daicare/CONTRIBUTING.md

 ## 📄 License

-By contributing to NestFlux, you agree that your contributions will be licensed under the MIT License.
+By contributing to Daicare, you agree that your contributions will be licensed under the MIT License.

 ---

 ## 🚀 Thank You!

-Your contributions help make NestFlux a better scaffold for the entire TypeScript community.
+Your contributions help make Daicare a better scaffold for the entire TypeScript community.
 Whether you're fixing a typo or adding a major feature, every contribution matters!

 **Happy coding! 🎉**